-- is a resident (or for an oil and gas company which is not a resident that carries on a trade within the Republic of South Africa and which derives its income from oil and gas solely by virtue of an OP26 right [as defined in the Mineral and Petroleum Resources Development Act 28 of 2002] previously held by such company), will not exceed 28 per cent; and

-- is not a resident, and carries on a trade within the Republic of South Africa, will not exceed 31 per cent.
+- is a resident (or for an oil and gas company which is not a resident that carries on a trade within the Republic of South Africa and which derives its income from oil and gas solely by virtue of an OP26 right [as defined in the Mineral and Petroleum Resources Development Act 28 of 2002] previously held by such company), will not exceed 28%; and - is not a resident, and carries on a trade within the Republic of South Africa, will not exceed 31%.

-2.2.3.1.4 For years of assessment that ended on or after 1 January 2010
+2.2.2.1.4 For years of assessment that ended on or after 1 January 2010

-The definition of an 'oil and gas company' has been narrowed in order to limit the benefits available under the Tenth Schedule to the Act to 'oil and gas production' as defined in the said Schedule.
+The definition of an 'oil and gas company' was narrowed in order to limit the benefits available under the Tenth Schedule to the Act to 'oil and gas production' as defined in the said Schedule.

-2.2.3.1.5 For the years of assessment that ended during the 12-month period up to 31 March 2013 and subsequent years of assessment
+2.2.2.1.5 For the years of assessment that ended during the 12-month period up to 31 March 2013 and subsequent years of assessment

-The rate of tax on taxable income derived from oil and gas by any oil and gas company must not exceed 28 per cent.
+The rate of tax on taxable income derived from oil and gas by any oil and gas company must not exceed 28%.

-2.2.3.2 Rate of STC on the net amount of any dividend declared by an oil and gas company
+2.2.2.2 Rate of STC on the net amount of any dividend declared by an oil and gas company

-The rate of STC on the net amount of any dividend declared by any oil and gas company will not exceed 5 per cent.
+The rate of STC on the net amount of any dividend declared by any oil and gas company will not exceed 5%.
 STC is not applicable where a company is engaged in refining.

-The rate of STC on the net amount of any dividend declared by any oil and gas company derived from the profits of its oil and gas income, if all its oil and gas rights are solely derived (directly or indirectly) from an OP26 right previously held by that company, may not exceed 0 per cent.
+The rate of STC on the net amount of any dividend declared by any oil and gas company derived from the profits of its oil and gas income, if all its oil and gas rights are solely derived (directly or indirectly) from an OP26 right previously held by that company, must not exceed 0%.
 STC is not applicable where the company is engaged in refining.